rokbenko/ai-playground/llamaindex-tutorials/2-GUI_travel_recommendation_RAG/README.md

 ## 📖 Description 📖

-Streamlit GUI for a travel recommendation RAG with response streaming using LlamaIndex with an OpenAI model.
+Streamlit GUI for a travel recommendation RAG with response streaming using LlamaIndex with an OpenAI LLM.

 <br>